otrv4/otrv4/otrv4.md

 the information required by Bob to determine if `x = y`.
 A valid SMP message 3 is generated as follows:

-1. Validate that `G2b`, `G3b`, `Pb`, and `Qb` are on curve Ed448 and that they do not degenerate.
+1. Validate that `G2b`, `G3b`, `Pb`, and `Qb` are on curve Ed448, that they are in the correct group, and that they do not degenerate.
 2. Pick random values `r4`, `r5`, `r6` and `r7` in `Z_q`.
 These will
-   be used to add a blinding factor to the final results, and to generate zero-knowledge proofs that this message was created honestly.
+   be used to add a blinding factor to the final results and to generate zero-knowledge proofs that this message was created honestly.
 3. Compute `G2 = G2b * a2` and `G3 = G3b * a3`.
 4. Compute `Pa = G3 * r4` and `Qa = G * r4 + G2 * HashToScalar(x)`.